About Scone Palace

 Located on the banks of the Tay, and only a short distance from Perth, Scone Palace offers a unique insight into the lives of a millennia of Scottish Kings.
 Originally used as a religious location by the early Picts, the site of Scone Palace has both a Pagan and Christian history as well as a royal one and cannot be understated in the role it has played in Scottish (and English) history.

-The country house you can see on the site today is a 19th century historic home built as the seat of the Earls of Mansfield.
+The country house you can see on the site today is an elegant 19th century historic home built as the seat of the Earls of Mansfield.
 It was constructed in place of an earlier 16th century palace which itself replaced the famous Scone Abbey, site of Scottish coronations, which was destroyed by religious reformers in 1559.

 The history of the Scone Palace site as the crowning place of Scottish kings dates back 1500 years, from Kenneth MacAlpin – the self-styled first king of the Scots in the 9th century – through to Charles II in 1651.
 Perhaps the most famous of Scottish kings, Macbeth, was also crowned at Scone, more precisely at Moot Hill, the traditional resting place of the Stone of Scone.
 What sits at Moot Hill today is not the original Stone, but rather a replica, marking the original location.

 Visitors to Scone Palace today can view artefacts from a wide range of historic periods, including furniture, porcelain and carved ivories from all over Europe.
-The archives at Scone Palace include collections dating back to the 13th Century and are used in current scholarship and research.
+The archives at Scone Palace include collections dating back to the 13th century and are used in current scholarship and research.

 The grounds at Scone Palace are worth a visit in their own right – 200 acres of Palace Grounds offer both landscaped gardens and woodlands and are scenic locations for both wildlife and plants.
+Look out for the extravagant peacocks (each named after a monarch) wandering the grounds.